hair transplant growth recovery process collage photos

 Week 1 aftercare

-More than 2 weeks, 18 days after hair transplant recovery photo
+More than 2 weeks, 18 days after hair transplant photo

 32 days after hair transplant recovery photo

+During the first month after a hair transplant, it’s crucial to take care as your hairline will undergo dramatic changes like the presence of scabs and crusts.
 After 1 month, newly transplanted hair follicles will have settled in, and the scar tissue will be healed.
 You can notice that most of the discomfort, sensitivity, and itchiness have eased.
-Now you can start having mild exercises.
+Moreover, you’ll experience relief from issues such as swelling, oozing, and bleeding.

 52 days after hair transplant